Ghost Town USA’s

 Visit Ghost Town USA’s Photo Gallery

-Site Map
+Ghost Town USA’s Site Map

-Send E-mail to
+Send E-mail to Ghost Town USA.

-In 1778, the population of the Archipelago of Hawaii is claimed to have been as high as 1,000,000 people.
+In 1778, the population of the Archipelago of Hawai`i is claimed to have been as high as 1,000,000 people.
 The people, the Kanaka Maoli had a "highly organized, self-sufficient, subsistent social system based on communal land tenure with a sophisticated language, culture, and religion."
 When European explorers and missionaries arrived, the Kanaka Maoli culture crashed and burned.
 This was aided by the introduction of disease and other "niceties" like guns and other weapons.
-The population quickly faded by over 90%, to less than 40,000 people.
+The population quickly faded by over 95%, to less than 40,000 people.

 In 1813, the first pineapple plants were introduced from Spain, and in 1835, sugar cane was successfully introduced on the mineral-rich volcanic soil of Kauai.
 With lots of rain, stable temperatures, and the possibility of major profits to be made, the budding sugar and pineapple industry caught the attention of enterprising American entrepreneurs.
-Since private ownership of land was unknown to the native Hawaiians, and once the Americans began to arrive, Western concepts of private land ownership was implemented, leaving the locals landless in their homeland.
+Since private ownership of land was unknown to the native Hawaiians and once the Americans began to arrive, Western concepts of private land ownership was implemented, leaving the locals landless in their homeland.

 Sugar quickly became the main economic base for the Islands, rapidly supplanting the whaling stations.
 Since profits and prosperity depended on favorable treaties with the United States, its main market, powerful economic ties were sought.
 The aggressive Anglo-American plantation owners rapidly took control of the sugar industry and brought in thousands of contract laborers from China, Japan, the Philippines and other countries.
 Even the local Hawaiians were used.
 Plantation ownership and control of the business community were now solidly in the hands of the Americans.

 Despite this takeover of their homeland, the remaining Kanaka Maoli managed to survive and flourish.
-Between 1826 and 1893, the United States "recognized the independence of the Kingdom of Hawaii, extended full and complete diplomatic recognition to the Hawaiian Government, and entered into treaties and conventions with the Hawaiian monarchs to govern commerce and navigation."
-That all changed in 1893 when the Kingdom of Hawaii was overthrown in a relatively bloodless coup led by the American plantation owners.
-The next year, Sanford Dole proclaimed himself the president of the Republic of Hawaii.
+Between 1826 and 1893, the United States "recognized the independence of the Kingdom of Hawai`i, extended full and complete diplomatic recognition to the Hawaiian Government and entered into treaties and conventions with the Hawaiian monarchs to govern commerce and navigation."
+That all changed in 1893 when the Kingdom of Hawai`i was overthrown in a relatively bloodless coup led by the American plantation owners.
+The next year, Sanford Dole proclaimed himself the president of the Republic of Hawai`i.

 Since, the immigrant laborers lived near the fields and mills, plantation villages prospered.
 Then once the industry began to fade, they were abandoned.
-Today, outside Honolulu, the Waialua Sugar Mill's smokestack still stands as a sad reminder of Hawaii's troubled sugar industry.
-During the past decade, the sugar industry in Hawaii has nearly collapsed because of high operating costs, isolation and increased competition from other countries.
-This has created quite a few ghost towns in the land of Ka Pae `Aina O Hawai`i Nei.
+Today, sugar mill smokestacks and ruins lie scattered across the countryside remaining a sad reminder of Hawai`i's troubled sugar industry.
+During the past decade, the sugar industry in Hawai`i has nearly collapsed because of high operating costs, isolation and increased competition from other countries.

 THE GHOSTS